Seagate/cortx/doc/community-build/Preboarding_and_Onboarding.rst

     <details>
    <summary><a>Click here to expand the onboarding procedure.</a></summary>

 #.
-If prompted, log in again with the username and password that you had provided earlier.
+If prompted, log in with default username and password i.e. cortxadmin/Cortxadmint@123

    .. image:: https://github.com/Seagate/cortx/blob/main/doc/images/login.PNG